SimiaCryptus/qqn-optimizer/docs/paper/combined.md

 Our comprehensive evaluation reveals several important insights:

-1. **Superior Robustness**: QQN's adaptive interpolation provides consistent performance across diverse problems without parameter tuning.
+1. **Superior Robustness**: QQN's adaptive interpolation provides consistent performance across diverse problems, with QQN-Backtracking achieving 85.4% overall success rate compared to 72.1% for L-BFGS.

-2. **Ill-Conditioned Problems**: QQN excels where traditional methods fail, achieving perfect success on Rosenbrock while L-BFGS struggles.
+2. **Ill-Conditioned Problems**: QQN excels where traditional methods fail, achieving up to 100% success on Rosenbrock_10D while L-BFGS achieves 0%.

 3. **Statistical Validation**: All improvements are statistically significant with substantial effect sizes.

-4. **Practical Trade-offs**: QQN uses approximately 45% more function evaluations than L-BFGS on average but provides dramatically better robustness, making it suitable for applications where reliability is paramount.
+4. **Practical Trade-offs**: QQN uses approximately 2-3× more function evaluations than L-BFGS on convex problems but provides dramatically better robustness on non-convex problems, making it suitable for applications where reliability is paramount.

-5. **Scalability**: QQN maintains its performance advantages as problem dimension increases, suggesting good scalability for high-dimensional applications.
+5. **Scalability**: QQN maintains its performance advantages as problem dimension increases, suggesting good scalability for high-dimensional applications, particularly on smooth non-convex problems.

 ### 6.2 When to Use QQN

 **Algorithm Selection Guidelines**

 Use QQN when:
-- **Unknown problem characteristics**: When the optimization landscape is not well understood
+- **Ill-conditioned optimization**: Superior performance when condition numbers are high
-- **Robustness is critical**: When consistent performance matters more than minimal function evaluations
+- **Robustness is critical**: When convergence reliability matters more than minimal function evaluations
-- **Limited tuning resources**: When hyperparameter optimization is impractical
-- **Ill-conditioned problems**: Where standard quasi-Newton methods struggle
+- **Unknown problem characteristics**: QQN's adaptive nature handles diverse problem types without tuning

 Use standard L-BFGS when:

 - **Well-conditioned problems**: When the Hessian approximation is reliable
-- **Function evaluations are expensive**: When minimizing evaluations is critical
+- **Function evaluations are expensive**: L-BFGS typically requires fewer evaluations on well-behaved problems

-- **Problem structure is known**: When you can exploit specific problem characteristics
+Use specialized methods when:
+- **Highly multimodal problems**: Consider global optimization or multi-start strategies
+- **Machine learning tasks**: Adam variants remain competitive despite poor general performance

 **Diagnostic**: Run initial iterations of both L-BFGS and gradient descent.
 If L-BFGS shows erratic behavior or fails to descend, QQN may be more suitable.
 If both converge smoothly, standard L-BFGS may be more efficient.

-**Example of QQN Limitations**: On the 100-dimensional Sphere function (f(x) = Σx²ᵢ), L-BFGS converges in an average of 127 function evaluations while QQN requires 198, a 56% overhead.
+**Example of QQN Limitations**: On convex problems like Sphere, L-BFGS-Aggressive converges in an average of 8 function evaluations while QQN-Backtracking requires 10, a 25% overhead.
 This occurs because the quadratic path construction provides no benefit on perfectly conditioned problems where the L-BFGS direction is already optimal.
 This efficiency loss on well-conditioned problems is balanced by QQN's robustness on challenging landscapes.